Using metaphors in advertising.

 Next

-Using testimonials in advertising to improve results.
+Using testimonials in advertising.